muxinc/next-video/README.md

 - if you're using TypeScript, add types for your video file imports
 - create a `/videos` directory in your project which is where you will put all video source files.

-It will also add a .gitignore file to the `/videos` directory that ignores video files.
+It will also update your `.gitignore` file to ignore video files in the `/videos` directory.
 Videos, particularly any of reasonable size, shouldn't be stored/tracked by git.
 Alternatively, if you'd like to store the original files you can remove the added gitignore lines and install [git-lfs](https://git-lfs.github.com/).

 ### Remote storage and optimization